gnthibault/siril/README.md

  * libconfig++ (>= 1.4) for structured configuration file management
  * g++ for opencv code and avi exporter

-Siril works internally with FITS files, but other file formats can be used as input and converted using the conversion tab of the control window.
+SIRIL works internally with FITS files, but other file formats can be used as input and converted using the conversion tab of the control window.
 Some file formats are handled internally, like BMP, PPM and SER, some required external libraries or programs as listed below.
 Libraries need to be present at